First American Home Warranty Reviews 2026: Plans, Coverage & Customer Ratings

 Before You File a Claim

 Always review your specific contract to confirm the item is covered.
 First American excludes pre-existing conditions, issues caused by improper installation, DIY modifications, pest damage, and weather-related damage.
-Being aware of exclusions upfront can prevent unpleasant surprises.
+The 30-day waiting period also means any failures in the first month of your contract are not covered.

 Compare Home Warranty Options in Ohio